By Wendy Stoltz and Florina Dobre / Last Modified On March 18, 2023

 - I love a roll or a popover with a hot bowl of soup.
 You should try my Gluten Free Tomato Soup or Instant Pot Broccoli Cheese Soup next.

 If you have a popover pan, feel free!
-These special pans are designed specifically to bake popovers and have straight, tall sides so that the popovers can rise up extra tall.
+These special pans are designed specifically to bake popovers with straight, tall sides so that the popovers can rise up extra tall.
 Muffin pan popovers aren't quite as impressive, but they work just the same and are delicious.

 If you decide to use a popover pan, you'll need more batter per cavity, so expect to only make 6 rolls rather than 12.